Wackelzahn/RPI_VenusOS_Carrier/README.md

 > Also the `root` PW is being reset!
 It is therfore recommended to install ssh keys (which will be retained) for authentication and access to your Venus machine.

 ### Steps to be done after FW update to regain all functionality of the RpiVenusCarrier[^1]
-- none, the configuration is re-written automatically through `/data/rc.local` and the machine is rebooting once more after FW update completion.
+- None.
+The configuration is re-written automatically through `/data/rc.local` and the machine is rebooting once more after FW update completion.
 <br>
 **finish**
 <br>

 ## Issues
-- By trial and error it was found that dtoverlay=spi1-1cs (to select only one CS on spi1) is for some reason not working.
-Interface can1 is only recognized on CS0 with all three CS activated -> spi1-3cs (which makes use also for GPIO16 and GPIO17 and those pins are therefore not usable (unless you have another SPI device connected) for other GPIO purposes any more.
+- Through trial and error, it was found that the dtoverlay=spi1-1cs configuration (intended to select only one chip select (CS) line on SPI1) does not work as expected.
+The CAN interface (can1) is only recognized on CS0 when all three CS lines are activated using dtoverlay=spi1-3cs.
+This setup also utilizes GPIO16 and GPIO17, rendering these pins unusable for other GPIO purposes unless another SPI device is connected.
 <br>

 ## Thank you